Where to Get Help?

 7. Learn about your symptoms

-Try to learn more about what you are experiencing; the aim is not to become an expert in your condition, but rather to know more about your symptoms so that you can overcome them.
+Try to learn more about what you are experiencing; the aim is not to become an expert in your condition, but rather to know more about your symptoms so that you can manage them.